andrew-johnson-4/CompilersIndex/CONTRIBUTING.md

 Any and all contributions to CompilersIndex are dutifully appreciated.
 Contributions are assumed to grant permission to use under the terms of the attached [MIT permissive license](https://github.com/andrew-johnson-4/CompilersIndex/blob/main/LICENSE).

 The file structure of this project follows this pattern:
-- tag1/
-- tag1/child_tag2/
+- master_list/project_name.yaml
-- tag1/child_tag2/markdown_list.md
+- index/tag/README.md

-The one exception to this file structure is the *master_list/* folder which duplicates all information into the form of YAML files organized one per compiler.

 Compilers may appear in multiple indices.
-Contributions across the project get merged/conflict-resolved during index construction.
-So whether a contribution edits an index or adds a YAML tag, the information will still propagate both ways.
+Contributions should edit the master-list so that information will then be passed down to the indices.

 To see open problems, see the [issue tracker](https://github.com/andrew-johnson-4/CompilersIndex/issues).
 For suggestions or questions, open a new issue.